5 Steps to ContentCal Mastery: Step 1 - Creating the Perfect Content Plan

 You've now gone through the full cycle of doing research and then building out the perfect content plan using all of the features and functions that exist within ContentCal to pull everything together.

 Now the final step, and as with most things in life, we’re all about results.
-By using the analytics tool within ContentCal, you can start to look at how your channels have been impacted by the content you've put out.
+By using the social analytics tool within ContentCal, you can start to look at how your channels have been impacted by the content you've put out.
 Review what has gone well, and tweak the things that could’ve done better.

 One of the best things about ContentCal is how you can reshare content for future posting.
 Of course, we don't advocate you resharing the same content again and again, but we do advocate you learning from your previous successes!